Romell Glave: 2024: European Championships medal

+2025: World Championships debut

 He ran personal best time of 6.56 seconds over 60 metres at the Czech Indoor Gala in Ostrava on 4 February 2025.
 He was selected for the British team for the 2025 European Athletics Indoor Championships in Apeldoorn, however he later had to pull out with injury.
 He was named in the British team for the 2025 World Athletics Relays in Guangzhou.
-He ran in the men’s 4 x 100 metres relay, alongside Nethaneel Mitchell-Blake, Jona Efoloko and Eugene Amo-Dadzie as the British quartet won their heat to qualify for the final and secure a place for Britain at the 2025 World Championships.
-He was selected for the 4 x 100 metres relay at the 2025 European Athletics Team Championships in Madrid in June 2025, helping the British men's 4 x 100 metres team to a third place finish.
+He ran in the men's 4 × 100 metres relay, alongside Nethaneel Mitchell-Blake, Jona Efoloko and Eugene Amo-Dadzie as the British quartet won their heat to qualify for the final and secure a place for Britain at the 2025 World Championships.
+He was selected for the 4 × 100 metres relay at the 2025 European Athletics Team Championships in Madrid in June 2025, helping the British men's 4 × 100 metres team to a third-place finish.
 In September 2025, he was a semi-finalist in the 100 metres at the 2025 World Championships in Tokyo, Japan, equaling his personal best of 10.00 seconds.